-To achieve its objectives, OIPD:
+To achieve its objectives, IFS:

 A key current activity in the research area is the development of comparative case studies of representative projects that highlight maturing or evolving P3 policies and practices.
 Current activities in tool development include development of an analytical toolkit to assist in understanding how to compare a P3 procurement option with the traditional approach.
 Supporting guides and a training program are also being developed.

 IFS periodically conducts P3 webinars, both introductory and advanced.
 Recordings and transcripts of past webinars are available to FHWA staff on the IFS Academy Staffnet website at: http://staffnet.fhwa.dot.gov/ipd/academy.htm.
 IFS also provides a variety of P3 resources on its website at: http://www.fhwa.dot.gov/ipd/p3/

 The Center for Innovative Finance Support works to ensure that decisionmakers are aware of alternative procurement and payment models, that they understand the benefits as well as the risks, that they have the analytical and evaluation tools necessary to determine when P3s are appropriate, and that they have the professional capacity to manage implementation of a P3 project delivery model.

 Education/Research: FHWA's website provides information gained from P3 experience in the United States and abroad, including sample legislation, decision tools, and case studies.